-To find out what phrases and keywords people use when searching, you need to do keyword research.
+You need to do keyword research to find out what phrases and keywords people use when searching.
 A simple strategy for finding keywords for your videos is to use YouTube search suggestions.
 Enter a word or phrase that fits your industry into the search bar and see what suggestions YouTube has to offer.
 You can also find keywords from the YouTube search report.
 Search YouTube and see how many “results” it generates to see if you have a good keyword.
 Ideally, you want to find a variety of keywords with high search volume but less competition to stand out from the rest.

 Choosing the best keywords is easier said than done, but many tools can help.
 Some of the tools include:

 - Moz Keyword Explorer

 - VidIQ’s Vision

 You can use this tool to check other resources such as keyword volume, the number of searches a keyword receives per month on Google, and cost per click, the average cost per click for a term in Google Ads.
 Once you’ve identified good keywords, please include them in your video file name so YouTube knows the subject of your video.
 For example, your file name could be “Makeup-Tutorial-for-the-Hulk,” followed by the file type of your video.

 Pro tip: For individual videos, try to follow more specific long queue keywords.
 For example, “Hulk makeup lessons” would be a more focused keyword phrase than simply “makeup lessons.”